realpaver/realpaver/paper/paper.md

 rp_solver my_problem.rp -p params.txt
 ```

 The `-p` is optional and allows customizing the parameters using a text file (here `params.txt`).
-By default, the summary of the solving process and all computed solutions will be stored in a text file, automatically named from the base file name, so `my_problem.sol` in this example.
+By default, the summary of the solving process and all computed solutions will be stored in a text file, automatically named from the base file name, `my_problem.sol` in this example.
 A brief report is also displayed in the console, with the processed files, pre-processing summary, and solving summary (time, number of solutions, solving status, number of nodes in the search tree, and number of pending nodes when ending with a partial solving).

 # References